openshift-cs/okd.io/docs/wg_docs/okd-io.md

     - Clone **your fork** of the [okd.io repository](https://github.com/openshift-cs/okd.io/){: target=_blank}
     - cd into the local repo directory (./okd.io)
     - Install the required python packages `pip install -r requirements.txt'
-    - Install the spell checker using command `npm ci`
+    - Install the spell checker using command `npm ci`.
+If you want to use the cspell command on the command line, then you need to install it globally `npm -g i cspell`

     !!!note
         sudo command may be needed to install globally, depending on your system configuration